Blokyk/ebpf-tunnel/README.md

 ## Why ?

-I'm a student that is currently forced to work on a school project behind the school's (authenticated, NTLM) proxy, with no real way to bypass it easily without getting in trouble.
+I'm a student that is currently forced to work on a school project behind the school's (NTLM-authenticated) proxy, with no real way to bypass it easily without getting in trouble.
 However, most toolchains, runtimes, and programs have an absolutely abysmal support for proxies, especially authenticated ones.
 It's also **wildly** unsafe to just